12 Strings, factors, and dates

 Dates as.Date(), Sys.Date() lubridate ymd(), year(), …

 The tidyverse packages give these operations a consistent interface and naming scheme.
-In some cases (like str_detect vs grepl) it is mostly cosmetic; in others (like lubridate’s timezone handling) the package catches real bugs that base R silently lets through.
+In some cases (like str_detect vs grepl) the difference is mostly cosmetic; in others (like lubridate’s timezone handling) the package catches real bugs that base R silently lets through.